bbauska/W3Cx-5of5/README.md

 First of all, you need to find a way to debug your code and see errors.
 If your work does not produce any results, you need to know why!

-#### Your Swiss army knife: your browser devtools, especially the devtool console!
+<h4>Your Swiss army knife: your browser devtools, especially the devtool console!</h4>

 For this you will use **the dev. tools of your browser**.
 Press **F12** (or ctrl-shift-i) in Windows